Areena2908/Customer-Churn-Retention-Analysis/README.md

 A telecom company wants to understand why customers leave and which customer groups are most at risk.
 The goal is to support retention strategy by identifying churn drivers across contract type, tenure, monthly charges, and customer behavior.

 ### 🎯 Key Objectives
-- **Data Engineering:** Extract, clean, and preprocess raw telecom data.
+- **Data Preparation:** Clean and preprocess raw telecom customer data.
 - **Exploratory Data Analysis (EDA):** Uncover statistical patterns separating loyal customers from flight risks.
 - **Predictive Modeling:** Train a Random Forest Classifier to identify high-risk accounts with ~80% accuracy.
 - **Interactive Dashboard:** Deploy a Streamlit web application summarizing actionable business insights.